How to Crochet The Wheat Stitch™

 Now that you know how to crochet the Wheat Stitch, I hope you love it as much as I do!
 With its gorgeous texture and endless versatility, it’s a stitch that can add something special to so many projects.
 Whether you’re making a cozy blanket, a stylish scarf, or something completely unique, I can’t wait to see what you create.

-Crochet Patterns That Use The Wheat Stitch
+Crochet Patterns That Use My Signature Wheat Stitch

 Winter Wheat Sweater Scarf